 — Taylor Ellwood, The Book of Good Practices

 Mnemonic techniques connect with other concepts such as altered states of consciousness and anchoring, providing tools to reinforce mental states and perceptions.
-Understanding these connections enriches you's ability to craft magical routines that rely on vivid memory and associative triggers.
+Understanding these connections enriches your ability to craft magical routines that rely on vivid memory and associative triggers.

 Source books: The Book of Good Practices